alvarotrigo/fullPage.js/README.md

 - `continuousHorizontal`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether sliding right in the last slide should slide right to the first one or not, and if scrolling left in the first slide should slide left to the last one or not.
 Not compatible with `loopHorizontal`.
 Requires fullpage.js >= 2.8.3.

 - `scrollHorizontally`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether to slide horizontally within sliders by using the mouse wheel or trackpad.
+It can only be used when using: `autoScrolling:true`.
 Ideal for story telling.
 Requires fullpage.js >= 2.8.3.

 - `interlockedSlides`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Determines whether moving one horizontal slider will force the sliding of sliders in other section in the same direction.
 Possible values are `true`, `false` or an array with the interlocked sections.
 For example `[1,3,5]` starting by 1.
 Requires fullpage.js >= 2.8.3.